noiseprotocol/noise_spec/noise.md

 The `payload` will be composed of zero or more sections.
 Each section begins with a 1-byte `section type` and the sections appear in the payload in order, with smallest types first.
-Following the `section type` is a big-endian `uint16` length field describing the number of following bytes in the section.
+Following each `section type` is a big-endian `uint16` length field describing the number of following bytes in the section.
 The meaning of different section types is left to the application, but could be used for certificates, advertising supported versions, routing information,